Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 #### Push Notifications: (since 1.2.1)

 For applications that require real-time updates from Koppeltaal, it is advised **not** to use long-polling.
-Koppeltaal supports push notifications to applications when a new Messages is available.
-Since Koppeltaal v1.2.1 there are two options to use the push mechanism.
+Koppeltaal supports pushing notifications to applications when a new Message is available.
+Since Koppeltaal v1.2.1 there are two ways of using the push mechanism.
 Both options are preferred over polling to reduce server load on both sides:

 - Implement [SignalR] with subscription mechanism for the connector
 - Configure a REST webhook for an application exposing a REST endpoint